phpredis/phpredis/cluster.md

 ```

 `multi(Redis::PIPELINE)` is equivalent to `pipeline()`.
 Calling `multi()` on a
 pipeline queues a MULTI ...
 EXEC block.
-When Redis accepts `MULTI`, commands in
+When Redis accepts `MULTI`, the
+transaction is bound to one hash slot and its commands execute atomically; all
-the block execute atomically and must resolve to one hash slot.
-A slot violation
+keyed commands must resolve to that slot.
+A slot violation discards the entire
-discards the entire pending pipeline.
-The inner `exec()` closes the MULTI block
+pending pipeline.
+The inner `exec()` closes the MULTI block and the outer
-and the outer `exec()` sends the pipeline:
+`exec()` sends the pipeline:

 ```php
 $pipe = $obj_cluster->pipeline();